South of the Border Salsa

 Why We Love It

-Then I got a vegetable and fruit chopper from my littlest for Mother’s Day.
+This past spring, I got a vegetable and fruit chopper from my littlest for Mother’s Day.

 It’s funny, because at first I must admit I was skeptical about the chopper (boy oh boy, there’s a lot of parts to clean), but that quickly changed.
 In fact, I’ve come to realize that this little thing is absolutely amazing–that is, the sort of amazing when you want to cut up tiny amounts of veggies and fruits into perfect, little uniform squares.